Pentagon-FAA dispute over lasers to thwart cartel drones led to airspace closure, AP sources say

 Asked about the drone explanation provided by U.S. officials, Mexican President Claudia Sheinbaum said she had “no information about the use of drones on the border.”
 She noted that if U.S. authorities have more information they should contact Mexico’s government.

+Mexican defense and navy secretaries planned to talk with officials from U.S. Northern Command in Washington on Wednesday in a meeting attended by representatives of several other countries, Sheinbaum said during a news conference.
+Sheinbaum said the Mexican officials would “listen” in the meeting and that her government would look into “the exact causes” of the closure.

 El Paso is hub of cross-border commerce alongside Ciudad Juárez.
-The Mexican city is home to about 1.5 million people, and some of its residents are accustomed to taking advantage of facilities including airports on both sides of the border.
-That easy access to the U.S. has also made Juarez, like other border cities, attractive to Mexico’s drug cartels seeking to safeguard their smuggling routes for drugs and migrants headed north and cash and guns moving to the south.
+That Mexican city is home to about 1.5 million people, and some of its residents are accustomed to taking advantage of facilities including airports on both sides of the border.
+That easy access to the United States has also made Juarez, like other border cities, attractive to Mexico’s drug cartels seeking to safeguard their smuggling routes for drugs and migrants headed north and cash and guns moving to the south.

-El Paso International Airport said in an Instagram post after the closure was announced that all flights to and from the airport would be grounded through Feb.
-20, including commercial, cargo and general aviation flights.
-Local newscasts showed stranded travelers with luggage lining up at airline ticket counters and car rental desks at the El Paso airport hours after flights were grounded.

-The airport posted later Wednesday morning that its operations had resumed and encouraged travelers to contact their airlines for the most up-to-date flight information.

 'This was a major and unnecessary disruption'

-El Paso Mayor Renard Johnson said at a news conference that he didn’t hear about the closure until after the alert was issued and he called the failure to communicate that to the city unacceptable.
+El Paso Mayor Renard Johnson said at a news conference that he did not hear about the closure until after the alert was issued.
+He said the failure to communicate that to the city was unacceptable.

 “Decisions made without notice and coordination puts lives at risk and creates unnecessary danger and confusion,” Johnson said.
 “This was a major and unnecessary disruption, one that has not occurred since 9/11.”

 The airport describes itself as the gateway to west Texas, southern New Mexico and northern Mexico.
-Southwest, United, American and Delta all operate flights there, among others.
+Southwest, United, American and Delta are among the carriers that operate flights there.

 A similar 10-day temporary flight restriction for special security reasons remained in place Wednesday morning around Santa Teresa, New Mexico, which is about 15 miles (24 kilometers) northwest of the El Paso airport.
 FAA officials did not immediately explain why that restriction remained in place.

-U.S. Sen. Ben Ray Lujan of New Mexico, a Democrat, said in a statement: “Keeping our communities informed and safe is critical.
-I’m demanding answers from the FAA and the administration about why the airspace was closed in the first place without notifying appropriate officials, leaving travelers to deal with unnecessary chaos.”
+Sen. Ben Ray Lujan, D-N.M, said in a statement that he was seeking answers from the FAA and the administration "about why the airspace was closed in the first place without notifying appropriate officials, leaving travelers to deal with unnecessary chaos.”

 Shutdown and restart creates confusion for travelers